salvationarinze/ebay-car-sales-exploration/README.md

 ## Ebay Car Sales Exploration
 In this guided project, we'll work with a dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.

 The dataset was originally scraped and uploaded to Kaggle.
-We've made a few modifications from the original dataset that was uploaded to Kaggle:
+I've made a few modifications from the original dataset that was uploaded to Kaggle:

-    We sampled 50,000 data points from the full dataset, to ensure your code runs quickly in our hosted environment We dirtied the dataset a bit to more closely resemble what you would expect from a scraped dataset (the version uploaded to Kaggle was cleaned to be easier to work with)
+    I sampled 50,000 data points from the full dataset, to ensure your code runs quickly in our hosted environment I dirtied the dataset a bit to more closely resemble what you would expect from a scraped dataset (the version uploaded to Kaggle was cleaned to be easier to work with)

 The data dictionary provided with data is as follows: